MatWojek/FileOrganizer/README.md

 ---

+## Goal

+---

+In the future this will be AI-based photo organization tool designed to automatically categorize and sort images into meaningful folders.
+Instead of spending hours manually moving files, you provide the application with a reference dataset of already sorted photos.
+Using this dataset, the AI learns to recognize categories (such as family, pets, holidays, landscapes) and then applies this knowledge to classify and sort new, unsorted images.

+This project aims to make photo management faster, smarter, and more intuitive.
+It can be adapted for personal use (organizing family albums), professional workflows (photographers sorting thousands of shots), or specialized domains (medical imaging, research datasets, etc.).

+---

 ## Features

+---

 - Sorts files into folders by extension
 - Skips small files (less than 20 KB by default)